Low unemployment and a high rate of growth in the field are very encouraging factors for those interested in becoming accountants in Iowa.

 The three largest cities in Iowa—Des Moines, Cedar Rapids and Davenport—are home to locations for the world’s biggest CPA firms.
 In fact, three of the Big Four accounting firms have offices in Iowa.
 Ernst & Young and KPMG have offices in Des Moines while Deloitte has offices located in Cedar Rapids and Davenport.
 Other major regional and national accounting firms like McGladrey & Pullen; Clifton Gunderson; and Bergan, Paulsen & Company also have offices in Iowa.

 Iowa is among the few states that still licenses public accountants other than CPAs, offering the Licensed Public Accountant (LPA) designation with limited practice privileges.
 The Iowa Accountancy Examining Board, as part of the Professional Licensing and Regulation Division of the Iowa Department of Commerce, is the licensing body for both LPAs and CPAs and has a unique licensing process for each.
 Earning the esteemed CPA credential requires 150 semester hours of college credit, one year of practical experience, and passing scores on the Uniform CPA Exam.
-Because a bachelor’s degree results in just 120 semester hours of college credit, a master’s in accounting provides the ideal way to earn the additional credit hours required for a CPA license in Indiana.
+Because a bachelor’s degree results in just 120 semester hours of college credit, a master’s in accounting provides the ideal way to earn the additional credit hours required for a CPA license in Iowa.

 Find out more about CPA requirements in our step-by-step guide on how to become a CPA in Iowa.